etc5521-2020/assignment-1-koala/README.md

 In today’s day and age there has been a strong push for the reduction in production and use of fossil fuels.
 Per Peninsula Energy fossil fuels “produce a significant amount of greenhouse gas emissions, including carbon dioxide methane,” [1] These greenhouse gas emissions are known to be a main contributor to the ‘greenhouse effect’ “the warming of climate that results when the atmosphere traps heat radiating from Earth towards space,” [2] Not only does thermal power produced by fossil fuels emit greenhouse gases, it is not renewable, meaning it cannot be “replaced naturally in a short period of time” resulting in long-term price volatility and unsustainability.

-For the purposes of this analysis we will be using Eurostat European Energy data (Eurostat, 2020) assess how successful they currently are and answer the question:
+For the purposes of this analysis we will be using Eurostat European Energy data (Eurostat, 2020) assess how successful they currently are at moving towards sustainable energy and answer the question:

 How sustainable is the energy production in Europe?